Tecnover TR4000P airless diaphragm spray unit

 It’s a journey

 Ron has developed a wealth of knowledge about decorative spraying, looking into the potential before there was ever a culture of spray painting in the general UK decorating trade.
-His advice and tips are hard earned, having persevered through a very steep learning curve, navigating the marketing hype and false dawns.
+Ron learned the hard way, having persevered through a very steep learning curve, navigating the marketing hype and false dawns.
 In the scheme of things, Ron was learning pretty much alone, along with Scot Hindley and a few others around the country.
 And fortunately he had a steady flow of work to fund his passion, else he might have ended up living alone too!

 In recent years there has been an upsurge in spraying in the UK, and the expertise base is growing.
-There is always a tendency for faster and better, but invariably in the UK, that ends up translated as cheaper and then, not profitable! and then people wonder why it is so hard to find a good tradesman.
+There is always a tendency for faster and better, but invariably in the UK, that ends up translated as cheaper and then, not profitable!
+The public wonder why it is so hard to find a good tradesman?
+That’s why!
 Whether the adoption of spraying is for the best or there are more unintended consequences, only time will tell.
-Ron however is one of those experts who understands the value of what he can do, and his clients see it too and are happy to pay accordingly, to keep everything sustainable.
+Ron however is one of those experts who understands the value of what he can do.
+Invariably his clients see it too and are happy to pay accordingly, to keep everything sustainable.

 For hire – a hand painting specialist who teaches spraying